OPSnet/Gazelle/README.md

 * xld-logchecker

 ## Gazelle Development

+### Vagrant

 This repository comes pre-setup to be run through [Vagrant](https://www.vagrantup.com/) for ease of development and without having to modify your local machine.
 You can look through the docs for how it works, but to start, you just need to download Vagrant and VirtualBox (and it's recommended to get the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin) and then simply run:
 ```
 vagrant up